Golden-cheeked warbler: Behavior

-Warblers only nest in Texas, primarily in juniper trees.
+Golden-cheeked warblers only nest in Texas, primarily in juniper trees.
 However, they have also been found to nest in oak trees and cedar elms.
 During the winter, warblers seek warmth in Mexico and northern Central America.

 After winter habitation, adult male warblers beat their population back to central nesting grounds by about 5 days in order to prepare competing for the attention of female warblers.
 Male warblers win attention of the females through their "chip" sounds which they also make as a warning call during times of possible danger.

 Though male warblers are found either singing or searching for food, females carry the responsibility of nest building as well as keeping the eggs incubated.
 Warblers only nest once per season, laying between three and four eggs each time, which take an average of twelve days to hatch.
 Female warblers are considered shy and go more unnoticed compared to the always-singing males.

 Warblers typically forage by grabbing insects from foliage and branches (foraging strategy known as gleaning), and by resting at branch edges until the opportunity to snatch insects that fly past (strategy known as sallying).